labodj/node-red-contrib-lsh-logic/README.md

 1. Clone the repository.
 2. Run `npm install` to install all dependencies.
-3. Run `npm run dev:build` to build the project.
+3. Run `npm run build` to build the project.
-4. Run `npm run test:watch` to run tests in watch mode as you make changes.
+4. Run `npm test` to run the test suite.

 ## License